Why you’ll love it

 In a restaurant

 House guests at Saffire Freycinet can experience true indulgence at the resort’s Palate Restaurant, where seasonal Tasmanian and east coast ingredients are transformed into an unforgettable culinary experience.
-For a special dining experience, treat yourself to the degustation or à la carte menus at the award-winning restaurant at Piermont Resort, Swansea.
+For a special dining experience, treat yourself to the degustation or à la carte menus at the award-winning restaurant at Piermont Homestead Restaurant, Swansea.

 At Freycinet Lodge, within Freycinet National Park, you can enjoy the fine à la carte menu at the Bay Restaurant or tasty meals in the casual atmosphere of Richardson’s Bistro.
 At Freycinet Marine Farm in Coles Bay you can savour delicate oysters and mussels, plucked straight from the sea and shucked before your eyes.
 Buy your own oysters, mussels, rock lobster and abalone, or enjoy fresh seafood prepared onsite and accompanied by Tasmanian wines and beers.